Faculty and Staff

 Ellen Douglas Schlaefer

-Additional directing projects include the dramas I Am My Own Wife, In The Next Room or the vibrator play, Doubt-a parable, The Goat or Who is Sylvia (Trustus Theatre) Master Class, I Am My Own Wife, Grace & Glorie, You Can't Take it With You and The Sister Rosensweig (Workshop Theatre of SC) Comedy of Errors (University of Dallas); musicals She Loves Me (Coastal Carolina University); A Chorus Line, South Pacific, Oklahoma, The Merry Widow and The King & I (Artpark, Lewiston, N.Y.) and Sweeney Todd for The Princeton Festival (Princeton, N.J.) and for Workshop Theatre of S.C.
+Additional directing projects include the dramas I Am My Own Wife, In The Next Room or the vibrator play, Doubt-a parable, The Goat or Who is Sylvia (Trustus Theatre) Master Class, Grace & Glorie, You Can't Take it With You and The Sister Rosensweig (Workshop Theatre of SC) Comedy of Errors (University of Dallas); musicals She Loves Me (Coastal Carolina University); A Chorus Line, South Pacific, Oklahoma, The Merry Widow and The King & I (Artpark, Lewiston, N.Y.) and Sweeney Todd for The Princeton Festival (Princeton, N.J.) and Workshop Theatre of SC, Most Happy Fella (Quisisana Productions, ME)

 Schlaefer served as production stage manager for The Santa Fe Opera from 1987 until 2000 and for the Washington Opera 1986 to 1994.
-Additional stage managing credits include productions with Opera Company of Philadelphia, San Diego Opera, Seattle Opera, The Washington Opera, Opera Omaha, Opera Pacific and the Merry Go Round Playhouse.
+Additional stage-managing credits include productions with Opera Company of Philadelphia, San Diego Opera, Seattle Opera, Opera Omaha, Opera Pacific and the Merry Go Round Playhouse.
 She has been the tour manager for the Kennedy Center Imagination Festival and production stage manager for the World Alpine Ski Championships in Vail, Colo.

 Early in her career, Schlaefer assisted directors Francesca Zambello, Gian Carlo Menotti, Julius Rudel, Sonja Frissell, Ann-Margret Pettersson, Ted Pappas, Michael Ehrman, Baayork Lee and Roman Terleckyj on productions with The Washington Opera, Houston Grand Opera, Dallas Opera, Opera Colorado, Central City Opera, Charleston Symphony, The Israel Festival (Jerusalem, Israel), Teatro Comunale di Modena (Italy), Spoleto Festival (Melbourne, Australia) and New York Harlem Productions (Munich, Germany).

-Schlaefer is the founding and General Director of FBN Productions, Inc., Opera for Kids, a professional touring company established in 1994 that takes operas into schools, libraries and other venues throughout the Southeast.
+Schlaefer is the Founder and General Director of FBN Productions, Inc., Opera for Kids, a professional touring company established in 1994 performing operas in schools, libraries and other venues throughout the Southeast.